Updated on May 7th 2021

 PENTALOG uses its Clients’ or Suppliers’ personal data (professional email addresses) in a manner consistent with the principles set out in the GDPR.
 PENTALOG also wants to be clear about this type of processing in order to improve its relationships with its Suppliers and Clients.

-PENTALOG Clients’ and Suppliers’ personal data is therefore used mainly in the following cases: business development, marketing, administrative, financial and legal services, provision of services.
+PENTALOG Clients’ and Suppliers’ personal data is therefore used mainly in the following cases: business development, marketing, administrative, financial, and legal services, provision of services for a Client or from a Supplier.

 4.1.
 Business development